One Sunday morning not too long ago, my husband and I were debating the merits of refinancing our house. Would it be worthwhile in the long run?

 What to say: “Just like kids have piggy banks, moms and dads have their own pots of money—often stored at the bank.
 We make sure we have enough in our piggy banks for everything our family needs, plus unexpected things like car repairs.
 In order to have something left over to save, we need to spend less than we get paid each month.”

 This is also a good opportunity to talk about how we can want something in the moment, and then realize later that we didn't really need it or use it.
 Practice this exercise with your child to talk about some of the things you've bought recently and whether it was a good purchase to drive the point home.

 Why doesn't Lucy's dad go to work anymore?

 What your kid is wondering: It’s difficult for children to understand what it means to be fired or laid off.
 So they look to you when something they take for granted in life—like a friend’s dad working—changes.
 Children are more likely to pick up on your emotional state than actual family finances, so your reaction is more important than your explanation.

-What to say: “Although Jane’s daddy doesn’t have a job right now, he is looking for a new one.
+What to say: “Although Lucy’s daddy doesn’t have a job right now, he is looking for a new one.
 In the meantime, he can spend more time at home than he could before.
-Are you worried about Jane or Jane’s daddy?”
+Are you worried about Lucy or Lucy’s daddy?”

 Why don’t we get to go on a big vacation this year?

-Explain that vacations are a special treat, and this year your family is going to try something new, like taking time off to explore your local area in a new way.
+Explain that vacations are a special treat and that this year your family is going to try something new, like taking time off to explore your local area in a new way.

 What to say: “Not everyone takes a vacation every year, and we decided to save our money for other things we might need.
 That way, we can save up to go somewhere awesome next year.
 For now, why don't you choose a spot you'd love to visit and we'll create a mini version of it at home?
 For example, if you've always wanted to visit Hawaii, we could deck out the living room with palm trees, wear leis and order in some pineapple pizza."